 Glycemic Care in the Clinical Setting

-For appropriate glycemic control in clients with diabetes mellitus in non-critical care settings, capillary blood glucose testing is the recommended testing method.
-Blood glucose testing is recommended before meals and bedtime for clients who can eat.
-Clients receiving enteral feeds or are nil by oris (NPO) should be tested every 4 to 6 hours.
-All hospitalized patients will benefit from an initial assessment of blood glucose, irrespective of a history of diabetes mellitus.
-Using glucose management protocols, with nurse-initiated treatment protocols, is ideal for managing hypoglycemia in the hospital setting.
+For appropriate glycemic control in patients with diabetes mellitus in noncritical care settings, CBG testing is the recommended testing method.
+Blood glucose testing is recommended before meals and at bedtime for patients who can eat.
+Patients receiving enteral feeds or who are nil by mouth (nil per OS) should be tested every 4 to 6 hours.[11]

-Community and Rehabilitation Setting-based Care
+Community and Rehabilitation Setting-Based Care

 Enhancing Healthcare Team Outcomes